What To Do With The Family Farm

-- What if my children (child) do not want to continue the farm?
+- What if my child does not want to continue the farm?
 What are my options?

 - How do I gauge the potential impact of such risks as health issues, financial upsets, and longevity?

-- Are there ways to plan that minimize the tax liability, protect my family from the uncertainty of life events, while maintaining control during my lifetime?
+- Are there ways to plan that minimize the tax liability and protect my family from the uncertainty of life events while maintaining control during my lifetime?